thisancog/mp-custom-fields/README.md

 There is no extensive documentation yet, however, most of the code should be easily understandable anyway.
 A simple example to register a new meta box with several custom fields could look like this:

-    // an array of fields organised in panels
+    // fields are organised in panels
     $panelMedia = array(
 	    'name'		=> 'Media',
 		'icon'		=> 'dashicons-images-alt',